Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Mammary glands are modified sweat glands that are present in both male and female embryos during fetal development.
-The nipples remain indistinguishable at birth, until when sex hormones kick into high gear and the female hormones develop them in such a way as to have a secretory function.
+The nipples remain indistinguishable at birth until sex hormones kick into high gear.
+The female hormones contribute to the development of mammary glands and their secretory function.

 Understanding Nipples in Dogs

 The mammary glands in dogs are arranged in two rows starting from the chest area all the way up to the groin.
-Interestingly, according to University of Illinois, the number of glands varies based on the dog's size.
-While in general dogs may have anywhere between 8 to 12, with 4 to 6 on each side, large breeds are known for having about ten, while smaller breeds are known for having about eight.There are no rules written in stone though as you may sometimes encounter dogs with some extras nipples or some dogs with some missing.
-If you want to learn more about where they're located, consider that generally large breeds have the following:
+While in general, dogs may have anywhere between 8 to 12 glands, with 4 to 6 on each side, large breeds are known for having about 10, while smaller breeds are known for having about 8.

 - 1 pair of cranial thoracic teats

 - 1 pair of cranial abdominal teats

 Each nipple is surrounded by several openings that are meant to allow milk to excrete when the puppy suckles.

 You would assume that since male dogs don't have to whelp, Mother Nature would have deprived them of nipples.
 Instead, just like human men, male dogs have nipples, but they are typically in a rudimentary state.
 So since the primary purpose of nipples is to excrete milk, it's quite normal to be alarmed when you notice a discharge that takes place when dogs aren't lactating.

 Nipple discharge is more commonly seen in intact female dogs, but spayed female dogs and male dogs may also develop conditions that may cause discharge.